greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

     **Note:** The PL/Java `install.sql` script, used in previous releases to register the language, is deprecated.

 2. Copy your Java archives \(JAR files\) to the same directory on all Greenplum Database hosts.
-This example uses the Greenplum Database `gpscp` utility to copy the file `myclasses.jar` to the directory `$GPHOME/lib/postgresql/java/`:
+This example uses the Greenplum Database `gpsync` utility to copy the file `myclasses.jar` to the directory `$GPHOME/lib/postgresql/java/`:

     ```
-    $ gpscp -f gphosts_file myclasses.jar
+    $ gpsync -f gphosts_file myclasses.jar
     =:/usr/local/greenplum-db/lib/postgresql/java/
     ```